BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 #### Why is it important to test view components?

 - It reduces the number of necessary system tests.
-- View component tests are faster than system tests.
+- View component tests are much faster than system tests.
 - These tests allow us to easily check for edge cases.

-Here's an example that help illustrate the benefits:
+Here's an example that help illustrate how simple a component test can be:

 ```rb
 # app/components/table_component.rb